pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 ### Changes in Backend setting if tiers.service.tls.domain is `true`

-If the setting `tiers.service.tls.enabled` is set to `true` and the certificate in the keystore is issued by a valied CA authority, no additional steps is required. else if the certificate in the keystore is a self-signed or not issued by a valid certificate authority, the following additional configuration is required in Azure application gateway,
+If you set `tiers.service.tls.enabled` to `true` and the certificate in the keystore is issued by a valid CA authority, no additional steps is required.
+If the certificate in the keystore is a self-signed or not issued by a valid certificate authority, you must include the following additional configuration in your Azure application gateway,

-- Go to the Application Gateway created
+- Go to the Application Gateway you created in AKS.
 - In the left side pane, under **Settings**, select **Backend Settings** option
 - Under **Trusted Root Certificate**, select **No** for **Use well known CA certificate** option
-- A new section appears, click **Create New**
+- In the new CA certificate section, click **Create New**.
 - Upload your CA certificate as .cer file in the **CER certificate** field and give a name for the certificate in **Cert name** field.
 - Click **Save** to update the backend settings